JuLuSiLi/jobsjoggt/.github/PULL_REQUEST_TEMPLATE.md

 ---
 **Status**
-*Apart from the GitHub action ran automatically on your PR, please confirm the following:*

 - [ ] code changes have been tested using appropiate testing methods, or there are no code changes.